EnderRookwood/enderrookwood.github.io/_posts/2022-11-08-Setting-up-my-site.md

 If you want a linux style terminal while keeping Windows 10 (or 11 if you use it) I really reccommend WSL Ubuntu.

+although is still have a headache

+---
+# Advice to you
+---
+Some tips if you wanna take the trip down setting up a site like this is
+* STAY CALM ( or youll give yourself a massive headache)
+* Keep your desktop organzied
+* Play some music in the background
+* Breath when you get stressed out
+* TAKE A BREAK

+if you do feel like things are getting to tough dont be afraid to ask for help!!